Frequently Asked Questions about Timber Casualty Losses

 How do you determine initial basis?

 For inherited property, the initial basis is usually stepped up to the fair market value of the property at the time of the donor’s death.
 Inherited property usually passes to an heir via a will or by the state laws of succession and does not become the heir’s property until that time.
 In Mississippi, a surviving spouse of jointly owned property is assumed to own half and inherit half.
 Basis for the half inherited is stepped up to fair market value, while the remaining half keeps the original basis.
-Estate tax laws are currently being discussed for revision.
-Check with your tax adviser to determine the latest estate tax laws concerning step up in basis.
+Check with your tax adviser to confirm you qualify for a step up valuation in basis.

-For gifted property, the initial basis is the donor’s basis plus some portion of the gift tax paid, if any.
+For gifted property, the initial basis is a carry-over value or the donor’s basis.
 Gifted property is given or deeded to a recipient by the donor while he or she is still alive.

 What is the initial timber basis of bare land?